pointave/Antistentorian/README.md

 ## Installation

 1. Install PyTorch and the required dependencies from `requirements.txt` in an isolated environment.
-2. Modify line 34 to change the default model used by the app.
+2. Modify line 36 of transcription_app.py to change the default model used by the app.
+I recommend distil-large-v3.

 ## Usage

-1. Create a batch file (e.g., "StartAntistentorian.bat") with the following content:
+1. Edit batch file (e.g., "Antistentorian.bat") with the following content: your environment and its path.
-2. Place the batch file in your project directory or another convenient location.
-3. Create a shortcut to the batch file and place it in your preferred location, such as "Start Menu" or "Desktop".
+2. Create a shortcut to the batch file and place it in your preferred location, such as "Start Menu" or "Desktop".

 ### Features